stenjo/secure-coding-pres/slides.md

 <!--

-Using the parameters and passing it on to the api for fetching data.
-No type checking opens up for run-time errors and possibly invalid input
+When rendering the report we are using the parameters and passing them on to the api for fetching data.

+Without type checking this opens up for run-time errors and possibly invalid input

 - Did you notice that getPipeData() call has swapped parameters?